When are classes?

 except for public and school holidays.

 Yes.
 All levels including new member classes are run on both days.
-There is no need to book in advance.

 When can I start?